cosurgi/trunk/doc/sphinx/prog.rst

 	                                            :yref:`IPhys`
 	========================== ================ ====================== ============== ===================== ===============

-	Respective abstract functors for each dispatchers are :yref:`BoundFunctor`, :yref:`IGeomFunctor`, :yref:`IPhysFunctor` and :yref:`LawFunctor`.
+	Respective abstract functors for each dispatchers are :yref:`StateFunctor`, :yref:`BoundFunctor`, :yref:`IGeomFunctor`, :yref:`IPhysFunctor` and :yref:`LawFunctor`.

+.. note:: :yref: `StateFunctor` is not explicitly creating :yref: `State`, since a correct derivative of class :yref: `State` must already exist in order to have correct dispatching.
+The real purpose of :yref: `StateFunctor` is to fill `State` class with correctly precalculated data depending on :yref: `Material` and other :yref: `Body` components, like :yref: `Shape`.

 :ref:`Functors<inheritanceGraphFunctor>`
 	Functor name is composed of 3 parts, separated by underscore.